kameleo-io/local-api-client-typescript/README.md

 # Endpoints
 Available API endpoints with exhaustive descriptions and example values are documented on this [SwaggerHub](https://app.swaggerhub.com/apis/kameleo-team/kameleo-local-api/) page.
 This package has built-in [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense) support in Visual Studio Code, no extra package installation needed.

+# Package
+This package can be found on npm here: [@kameleo/local-api-client](https://www.npmjs.com/package/@kameleo/local-api-client?activeTab=readme).

 # License
 This project is released under MIT License.
 Please refer the LICENSE.txt for more details.